 OneDof One Degree - £105,000

 The One Degree was designed by NASA space engineer Aleks Bakman and claims to eliminate all resonance thanks to liquid suspension.
-Naturally it uses "aerospace grade metals" too.
+Naturally, it uses "aerospace grade metals" too.
 It features 24-carat gold plating and weighs a rather more manageable 23kg.
 We'll happily doff our cap to this one.

 Basis Audio Work of Art - £105,000

-Billed as a "tribute to the science and art of vinyl music reproduction", this Basis Audio turntable uses a vacuum system to hold the record down on the platter and even claims to be able to restore warped records to "exact flatness".
-There's a non-vacuum version, too, but in for a penny in for a pound, we reckon...
+Billed as a "tribute to the science and art of vinyl music reproduction" and named as such, this Basis Audio turntable uses a vacuum system to hold the record down on the platter.
+It even claims to be able to restore warped records to "exact flatness".
+There's a non-vacuum version, too, but in for a penny in for a pound, we reckon.

 Transrotor Artus - £105,000